LdT: An indicator of ionospheric activity based on statistical distributions in GNSS-derived TEC rates of change: dTEC Harmonisation/ normalisation

 However, it is not straighforward to justify a specific compensation or correction method on physical grounds.
 For example, if the dTEC was largely due to one brief local event, then we should not expect to apply a correction; whereas if the final dTEC resulted from a diffusion-like process then the correction should be proportional to $\sqrt{\losPath}$; but if drift-like then the correction should be proportional to just ${\losPath}$.
 Worse, different receive events may produce dTEC values which have a diversity of histories, each containing different contributions from a variety of perturbation mechanisms.
 Accordingly in what follows we take a data-driven, distributional approach to ensure that the statistics of dTEC events at different path-angles match as closely as possible.

-\cRed{The second potential bias is that} dTEC values computed on the basis of different band pairs may have different \cRed{behaviour}; and indeed if we fit data slices that only differ by their specification to different band pairs, we see fitted widths which can vary by up to a factor of two.
+The second potential bias is that dTEC values computed on the basis of different band pairs may have different behaviour; and indeed if we fit data slices that only differ by their specification to different band pairs, we see fitted widths \cRed{which might even vary by a factor of two or more}.
 This has a relatively straightforward fix -- we can do band pair specific fits to our reference ``quiet days'' as discussed above, then use those to compute scalings for the raw dTEC values which we can apply before slicing and fitting the data.

-Nevertheless, although the band pair adjustments are arguably easiest to understand, by addressing the ``path-angle'' bias first it turns out that we also ameliorate the size of the necessary band pair adjustments.
 We now specify the two processes that enable us to treat the resulting corrected dTEC values are independent of both path-angle (or length) and band pair combination.